-Figure 78 shows the World survey data on the muon depth-intensity relation (DIR) measured in the underground experiments and Fig. 79 zooms the fragments of Fig. 78 for shallow and intermediate depths.
+Figure 79 shows the World survey data on the muon depth-intensity relation (DIR) measured in the underground experiments and Fig. 80 zooms the fragments of Fig. 79 for shallow and intermediate depths.
 The curves are calculated with no account for the PM contribution.
 The data on the figures are from many underground experimentsa performed in very different conditions (different rock densities, compositions, etc.).

 &lt;sup>aSee E. V. Bugaev et al., Phys.
-Rev. D 58 (1998) 054001 for the full list of references and detailed description.
+Rev. D 58 (1998) 054001 (hep-ph/9803488) for the full list of references and detailed description.

-Figure 78: Muon DIR from underground data.
+Figure 79: Muon DIR from underground data.

-The measurements by Wilson and by Clay and Van Gemert carried out in the late 1930s are not absolute since the techniques available in that times were unable to estimate the effects of showers, scattering, $\delta$ -electrons, etc. Thus, these data are normalized to the theoretical curve All the other data points in Figs. 78 and 79 are absolute.
-The Crouch's World Survey dataa comprises the results of different experiments, in particular, the early KGF data and extensive data from the East Rand Proprietary Mine (ERPM) near Johannesburg, South Africa at great slant depths.
+The measurements by Wilson and by Clay and Van Gemert carried out in the late 1930s are not absolute since the techniques available in that times were unable to estimate the effects of showers, scattering, $\delta$ -electrons, etc. Thus, these data are normalized to the theoretical curve.
+All the other data points in Figs. 79 and 80 are absolute.
+The Crouch's World Survey data comprises the results of different experiments, in particular, the early KGF data and extensive data from the East Rand Proprietary Mine (ERPM) near Johannesburg, South Africa at great slant depths.